PercyPham/shape-api/README.md

 Note:
 - The `.env` file must be created with an `APP_ENV` equals to `prod`.
+- `APP_DOMAINS` must be defined, since this will run with SSL certificate provided by `Let's Encrypt`.
 - `.env` must be located at the current command execution path (e.g. located at root of repo when running above command).